ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 can only evaluate the events in the same order as they are sent on the signal - there is no random access to values of the stream.

-Signals can be manipulated by appying [primitives][BasicOperators] to them.
+Signals can be manipulated by applying [primitives][BasicOperators] to them.
 Typical primitives to manipulate a single signal like `filter`, `map` and `reduce` are available as well as primitives to manipulate multiple signals at once (`zip`).
 Primitives operate only on the `next` events of a signal.